chandrasai-Durgapu/EcommerceCART/README.md

 A high-performance, production-scale **relational database design for an e-commerce platform**, built on **Microsoft SQL Server**.
 This project demonstrates strong command of **data modeling**, **query optimization**, and **advanced SQL analytics** over a dataset containing **1+ million rows**.

-This project covers From basic sql queries to Advanced sql queries
+This project covers From basic sql server queries to Advanced sql server queries
 > 💼 Ideal for showcasing backend data engineering skills to employers and recruiters.

 ---